mwhudson/livefs-editor/README.md

 This script aims to help you making modified versions of the distributed ISOs with changes such as those above.

+Some of the things it does probably work on desktop installer ISOs too but I haven't thought very hard about that side of things yet.

 ## Dependencies

-This script is pretty Linux-dependent and requires 'xorriso' and 'mksquashfs' to be available on `$PATH`.
+This script is pretty Linux-dependent and requires `xorriso` and `mksquashfs` to be available on `$PATH`.
 It needs to be run as root.

 ## General invocation